MichaelHaussmann/spil/docs/faq.md

 It can be installed using `pip install spil` or forked from [github](https://github.com/MichaelHaussmann/spil).
 See [installation](installation.md).

-Spil is released under Lesser GPL and is usable in **closed source commercial applications**.
+Spil is released under Lesser GPL (LGPL) and is usable in **closed source commercial applications**.
 (Only modifications to Spil itself must be open sourced).

+## I only need simple path resolving

+Check out [resolva](https://github.com/MichaelHaussmann/resolva), which is used at Spil's core.

 ## Why does Spil print the message "USING DEMO CONFIGURATION ...." ?